Treaties and Conventions

 Additional Protocol to the U.S.-IAEA Safeguards Agreement (AP): Requires strengthened IAEA reporting and access rights for eligible facilities.
 This treaty is designed to augment and strengthen the current safeguards agreement between the U.S and the IAEA.
 For additional information please click here.

 The Convention on Early Notification of a Nuclear Accident and the Convention on Assistance in the Case of Nuclear Accident or Radiological Emergency: NRC is obliged to report significant accidents to the IAEA and affected countries via the U.S. Department of State.
 NRC helps the Department of State respond to requests for assistance in the event of foreign nuclear accidents or emergencies.

 The Convention on the Physical Protection of Nuclear Material: NRC requires licensees to protect nuclear material during international transport.

 The Convention on Nuclear Safety (CNS): NRC prepares a U.S. National Report every three years and names experienced technical managers to participate in peer review discussions.
 Most recently, the NRC issued the U.S. National Report for the Second CNS Extraordinary Meeting discussing lessons learned from the March 2011 accident at Fukushima.

-The Joint Convention on the Safety of Spent Fuel Management and the Safety of Radioactive Waste Management (Joint Convention): The Department of Energy prepares a U.S. National Report every three years, in which NRC includes information about its waste management regulatory program.
-NRC also participates in the Joint Convention peer review meetings every three years.
+The Joint Convention on the Safety of Spent Fuel Management and the Safety of Radioactive Waste Management: The Department of Energy, with the support and cooperation from the Nuclear Regulatory Commission, Environmental Protection Agency, and Department of State, prepares a U.S. National Report every three years.
+The NRC provides information about its waste and spent fuel management regulatory program and participates in the Joint Convention peer review meetings every three years.

 For more information please follow these links to the IAEA: